antonfilka/travel-guide-service/README.md

 Additional functionality:

-- Add support of maps
+- Add support of map service
 - Set marks on the map
 - Plot a route to destination